Evil from Within: Machine Learning Backdoors through Hardware Trojans: Case Study with the Xilinx Vitis AI

 The data arriving through the LOAD engine is buffered in the on-chip \ac{RAM} for processing.
-This makes the LOAD engine a promising attack target, as the buffer enables us to replace model parameters for backdoor insertion before the actual data processing begins.
-Once data has been written to the buffer, either the CONV engine or the \ac{ALU} becomes active, depending on the requested \ac{DPU} operation.
+This makes the LOAD engine a promising attack target, as the buffer enables us to replace model parameters for backdoor insertion before the actual computation begins.
+Once data has been written to the buffer, depending on the requested \ac{DPU} operation, either the CONV engine or the \ac{ALU} takes over.
 The CONV engine is optimized for convolution and fully-connected layers, while the \ac{ALU} takes care of pooling and element-wise operations.
-Once all computations on the buffered data are complete, the \ac{APU} instructs the STORE engine to write the results back to shared memory.
-During inference, the \ac{APU} iteratively queries the \ac{DPU} and the process is repeated until all layers of the learning model have been processed.
+Once all computations on the buffered data are completed, the \ac{APU} instructs the STORE engine to write the results to shared memory.
+During inference, the \ac{APU} iteratively queries the \ac{DPU} until all layers of the learning model have been processed.

-\textbf{Logical Memory Layout.} On a logical level, the \ac{DPU} on-chip memory is organized in \ac{RAM} banks comprising 2048 memory lines each, \cf~\autoref{dpu_trojan::fig::dpu_ram_layout}.
-The number of \ac{RAM} banks and the size of each memory line depend on the \ac{DPU} architecture.
-For B4096, there are 34 \ac{RAM} banks and each memory line is 16 bytes wide.
-A \ac{RAM} bank is uniquely identified by the \texttt{bank\_id} and a memory line by the \texttt{bank\_addr}.
+\textbf{Logical Memory Layout.} The \ac{DPU} on-chip memory is organized in \ac{RAM} banks comprising 2048 memory lines each, see~\autoref{dpu_trojan::fig::dpu_ram_layout}.
+The number of banks and the size of each memory line depend on the \ac{DPU} architecture.
+For B4096, there are 34 banks and each memory line is 16 bytes wide.
+A bank is uniquely identified by the \texttt{bank\_id} and a memory line by the \texttt{bank\_addr}.
 Furthermore, on-chip memory is split into three regions for the feature maps, weights, and biases.
-The assignment of \ac{RAM} banks to regions is fixed.
-For our \ac{DPU} configuration, the first 16 banks are reserved for feature maps, the next 17 for weights, and the last one for biases.
+The assignment of banks to regions is fixed.
+For the target \ac{DPU} configuration, the first 16 banks are reserved for feature maps, the next 17 for weights, and the last one for biases.

-\textbf{LOAD Engine.} The LOAD engine is responsible for retrieving data from shared memory, see \autoref{dpu_trojan::fig::dpu_load_engine} for a high-level overview.
+\textbf{LOAD Engine.} The LOAD engine retrieves data from shared memory, see \autoref{dpu_trojan::fig::dpu_load_engine} for a high-level overview.
 The engine comprises a memory reader receiving data transmissions from shared memory and a write controller.
-The memory reader \ac{FSM} parses load instructions received via the \texttt{instr\_bus} and passes \texttt{bank\_id}, \texttt{bank\_addr}, and the data from the \texttt{data\_bus} to the write controller.
+The memory reader \ac{FSM} parses load instructions received via the \texttt{inst\_bus} and passes \texttt{bank\_id}, \texttt{bank\_addr}, and the data from the \texttt{data\_bus} to the write controller.
 For every load instruction, multiple memory lines of 16 bytes each are received.
 The write controller forwards the signals to the on-chip \ac{RAM}, thereby writing the incoming data to this buffer.